-(2) An early learning provider must take measures intended to prevent hazards to children including, but not limited to:

-(a) Making inaccessible to infants and toddlers any equipment, material, or objects that may pose a risk of choking, aspiration, or ingestion.
-For the purposes of this section, equipment, material, or objects that have a diameter or overall dimension of one and three-quarter (1 3/4) inches or less shall be considered items that may pose a risk of choking, aspiration, or ingestion.
-Small parts from larger equipment, material, or objects that have a diameter or overall dimension of one and three-quarter (1 3/4) inches or less, that may become detached from the larger equipment, materials, or object shall also be considered items that may pose a risk of choking, aspiration, or ingestion, or ingestion; Weight #6
+- (a) An early learning program must purchase and use equipment and toys that are compliant with CPSC guidelines or ASTM standards as now or hereafter amended; and Weight #3 - (b) Playground ALG2 equipment and surfaces must meet the requirements of WAC 170-300-0146. have a certificate of compliance, label, or documentation stating they meet ASTM standards F1292-13 and F2223-10 as now or hereafter amended.
+Weight #3 - (2) An early learning provider must take measures intended to prevent hazards to children including, but not limited to: - (a) Making inaccessible to infants and toddlers any equipment, material, or objects that may pose a risk of choking, aspiration, or ingestion.
+For the purposes of this section, equipment, material, or objects that have a diameter or overall dimension of one and three-quarter (1 3⁄4) inches or less shall be considered items that may pose a risk of choking, aspiration, or ingestion.
+Small parts from larger equipment, material, or objects that have a diameter or overall dimension of one and three-quarter (1 $\frac{3}{4}$) inches or less, that may become detached from the larger equipment, materials, or object shall also be considered items that may pose a risk of choking, aspiration, or ingestion; Weight #6

-(b) Eliminating and not using in the licensed space, pursuant to RCW 43.215.360, as now or hereafter amended, any window blinds or other window coverings with pull cords or inner cords capable of forming a loop and posing risk of strangulation to children;

-(i) Window blinds and other window coverings that have been manufactured or properly retrofitted in a manner that eliminates the formation of loops posing a risk of strangulation are allowed;

-(ii) A window covering must not be secured to the frame of a window or door used as an emergency exit in a way that would prevent the window or door from opening easily.
+- (b) Eliminating and not using in the licensed spacepremises, pursuant to RCW 43.215.360, as now or hereafter amended, any window blinds or other window coverings with pull cords or inner cords capable of forming a loop and posing risk of strangulation to children; - (i) Window blinds and other window coverings that have been manufactured or properly retrofitted in a manner that eliminates the formation of loops posing a risk of strangulation are allowed; - (ii) A window covering must not be secured to the frame of a window or door used as an emergency exit in a way that would prevent the window or door from opening easily.